 - Eleanor Square - It is proposed that the space at the southern end of the High Street is remodelled into a family friendly, multi-functional area.
 The Council commissioned a design team to produce a new, high quality town square design.
-Following a consultation with the local community, the team are now in the stages of concluding a final design.
+Following a consultation with the local community, the team have reached a final design and are now seeking prices.
 The scheme's focus is on the Eleanor of Castile story and will bring to life this important aspect of the town's history.

-- Monarch's Way Advert - This will be a striking invitation to visit the town centre.
-It will be fixed to the wall in Monarch's Way.
+- Monarch's Way Advert - Attached to the wall in Monarch's Way, this will be a striking invitation to visit the town centre

 Schemes already undertaken in and around the town centre include: